 I added a lot of new features for Black Magic too!
 Here are some GIFs for your pleasure:

-Customize tweet table with more columns
+Customize the tweet table with more columns

 Clickable metrics with detailed charts

 These are some small but important features I wanted to push out while working on other big improvements, like this dashboard (work in progress):

 Other things you can look forward to soon: